The California Foster Care System

 More than 50% of foster youths are placed outside of San Francisco County because there are not enough beds for them in their home city.
 This usually means they are separated from siblings and lose important connections to the community.

 Even as children in care transition into adulthood, there are not enough services to ensure they don’t become homeless.
-In 2008, California’s Transitional Housing Program-Plus (THP-Plus) had 1,234 places, yet 4,653 youth emancipated that year.
+In 2008, California’s Transitional Housing Program-Plus (THP-Plus) had 1,234 places, yet 4,653 youth emancipated (turned 18 and exited the system) that year.

 Emancipation Leads to Tragedies